 - Multiple entry visa

-This visa type is an authorization to travel to Canada an unlimited number of times for a maximum period of 6 consecutive months, and is valid for 10 years.
+This visa type is an authorisation to stay in Canada an unlimited number of times for a maximum period of 6 consecutive months, and is valid for 10 years.
 It also automatically expires 1 month before your passport is no longer valid.

 - You are looking for ways to make your company grow